oxsecurity/megalinter/docs/descriptors/python_isort.md

   -q, --quiet           Shows extra quiet output, only errors are outputted.
   -d, --stdout          Force resulting output to stdout, instead of in-place.
   --overwrite-in-place  Tells isort to overwrite in place using the same file
-                        handle.Comes at a performance and memory usage penalty over it's standard approach but ensures all file flags and modes stay unchanged.
+                        handle.
+Comes at a performance and memory usage penalty over its standard approach but ensures all file flags and modes stay unchanged.
   --show-config         See isort's determined config, as well as sources of
                         config options.
-  --show-files          See the files isort will be ran against with the
+  --show-files          See the files isort will be run against with the
                         current config options.
   --df, --diff          Prints a diff of all the changes isort would make to a
                         file, instead of changing it in place